Understanding RUBS System for Multifamily Properties

 Per apartment, RUBS expense may be based on one or more of the following parameters:

-State and local regulations are key in deciding how and if RUBS may be administered.
-One overarching regulation is that cost recovery through RUBS cannot exceed the actual total utility expenses born by the property owners, plus the administrative expenses of managing the cost allocation system.
+One overarching regulation is that cost recovery through RUBS cannot exceed the total utility expenses born by the property owners, plus the administrative expenses of managing the cost allocation system.

 By spreading a property’s utility service expenses to the tenant community, RUBS allows the property owner to recapture some of these expenses and increase cash flow and Net Operating Income (NOI).